wahyumaulana/cypress-automation-test/README.md

 ```

 ### Project Structure
-The project structure of `Cypress Automation Test` is as follows:
+The project structure of `cypress-automation-test` is as follows:

 ```
 cypress-automation-test/